kaneAmiller/business-website/README.md

 ### Important Notice for Forks

-If you fork and use this project for your own purposes, you **must**:
+If you use this project for your own purposes, you **must**:

-- Attribute the original creator, KM Project Solutions.
+- Attribute KM Project Solutions.
-- Retain the original license, **Creative Commons Attribution-ShareAlike 4.0 International** (CC BY-SA 4.0), in any adapted versions you publish.
+- Retain the **Creative Commons Attribution-ShareAlike 4.0 International** license in any adapted versions.
-- Ensure that any adaptations or changes you make are shared under the same license.
+- Share any changes under the same license.